 I'm not going to make you a master of Instruments, but I can at least show you how it helps you find problems with your code.
 Plus, along the way you'll learn a few extra bits about how iOS works, including shadows, image caching, cell reuse and more.

-You should download the source code for this project from GitHub then modify it as we go.
-When you open the project, change the the build destination to be your iOS device if you have one handy, otherwise use the iPhone 8 simulator.
+You should download the source code for this project from GitHub (https://github.com/twostraws/HackingWithSwift) then modify it as we go.
+When you open the project, go ahead and run the project either on a real device or using the simulator.
+The real device will always be more trustworthy in terms of performance, but some options are only available in the simulator.